CognasDev/Cognas.Tools/README.md

 Hi folks.

-If you have any feedback,suggestions etc. then please feel free to get in touch - hello@cognas.co.uk.
+If you have any feedback, suggestions etc. then please feel free to get in touch - hello@cognas.co.uk.

 Thanks!